sparkflows/sparkflows-docs/docs/user-guide/reading-writing/writing-csv.rst

 Save csv file
 ----------------

-It save csv file in specified location
+It save csv file in specified locationIt save csv file in specified location, use below field for csv file

+* PATH : Select specified path of csv file to be saved
+* SEPERATOR : CSV separtor
+* HEADER : True or false depending on file type

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^